 Our product, AquAdvantage Salmon, is a genetically modified Atlantic salmon that can grow to marketable size in about half the time of traditional farmed Atlantic salmon.
-By placing the salmon growth hormone under the control of an alternative genetic promoter (gene switch) from the ocean pout, an edible marine fish, more consistent levels of growth hormone are released, which accelerates the early stages of the salmon's development.
-Based on internally generated data, we have determined that the AquAdvantage Salmon do not reach a larger final size than their traditional counterparts.
-However, by accelerating growth in the early stages of rearing, these fish can reach a marketable size sooner.
+By placing a second copy of the salmon growth hormone gene under the control of an alternative genetic promoter (gene switch) from the ocean pout, an edible marine fish, more consistent levels of growth hormone are released, which accelerates the early stages of the salmon's development.
+By accelerating growth in the early stages of rearing, these fish can reach a marketable size sooner.
 In the case of Atlantic salmon, this can reduce farming time from 28 to 36 months to 18 to 20 months.

 This accelerated growth has several advantages, both economic and environmental.
-The faster life cycle, from birth to harvesting, of AquAdvantage Salmon as compared to conventional salmon would allow it to be produced more economically in contained inland systems.
-Although this would require greater capital investment than the sea cage approach, we believe that the higher costs would be offset by more efficient growth, better feed conversion, reduced exposure to environmental toxins, and more effective control of disease.
-In addition, with a facility located nearer to the major food markets, we believe there would be savings on transportation of the harvested stock, a reduced carbon footprint, and an improved ability to get fresh product to market faster.
+The faster life cycle, from birth to harvesting, of AquAdvantage Salmon as compared to conventional salmon will allow it to be produced more economically in contained inland systems.
+Although this requires greater capital investment than the sea cage approach, we believe that the higher costs will be offset by more efficient growth, 25% better feed conversion, reduced exposure to environmental threats, and more effective control of disease.
+In addition, with a facility located nearer to the major food markets, we believe there will be savings on transportation of the harvested stock, a reduced carbon footprint, and an improved ability to get fresh product to market faster.